Michał Kalecki: Early years: 1899–1933

-Michał Kalecki was born on 22 June 1899 in Łódź, Congress Poland, then part of the Russian Empire.
-Information about his early years is very sparse, part of it being lost during the Nazi occupation, but he grew up in a major labor-turbulent industrial center, which affected his future views.
+Michał Kalecki was born on 22 June 1899 in Łódź, Congress Poland, then part of the Russian Empire, to a middle-class Jewish family.
+Information about his early years is very sparse, part of it being lost during the German occupation.
+He grew up in a major labor-turbulent industrial center, which affected his future views.
 In 1917 Kalecki enrolled at the Warsaw Polytechnic to study civil engineering.
 He was a very able student and formalized a generalization of Pascal's theorem, concerning a hexagon drawn within a second-degree curve: Kalecki generalized it for a polygon of 2n sides.

-Because his father lost a small textile workshop, Kalecki had to obtain a job as an accountant; during his first year in Warsaw he continued working sporadic jobs.
-After finishing his first year of engineering, he had to interrupt his studies from 1918 to 1921 to complete military service.
+Because his father lost a small textile workshop, Kalecki was forced to work as an accountant.
+During his first year in Warsaw he continued working sporadically and precariously.
+After finishing his first year of engineering studies, he had to interrupt his studies from 1918 to 1921 to complete military service.
 Upon leaving the military he joined Gdańsk Polytechnic, where he stayed until 1923, but because of the family financial situation had to leave the institution just before graduating.

 During these years he first approached economics, although informally.
 He read mostly "unorthodox" works, particularly those of Mikhail Tugan-Baranovsky and Rosa Luxemburg.
 Years later they influenced some of his writings related to the potential growth of a capitalist system.
 Having to enter the job market full-time, Kalecki abandoned his formal studies for good.
 His first job was to collect data on companies seeking credit.
 In this same period he tried unsuccessfully to start a newspaper, but instead ended up writing articles for two existing periodicals, Polska gospodarcza ('Economic Poland') and Przegląd gospodarczy ('The Economic Review').
 Probably when writing these articles he began to acquire skills in obtaining and analyzing empirical information, which he later used in his professional works.
 In 1929 Kalecki applied for work at the Institute of Research on Business Cycles and Prices (Instytut Badania Koniunktur Gospodarczych i Cen) in Warsaw and obtained a job there because of his ability to use statistics.
 He stayed there for seven years.

-On 18 June 1930 he married Ada Szternfeld.
+On 18 June 1930, Kalecki married Ada Szternfeld.
 At the Institute he met Ludwik Landau, whose knowledge of statistics influenced Kalecki's work.
 His first publications were of a practical character and were concerned with establishing relationships between macro-magnitudes.
 The first article that anticipated many subsequent contributions was published in 1932 in Przegląd socjalistyczny ('The Socialist Review') magazine, under the pseudonym Henryk Braun.
 The article dealt with the impact of wage cuts during an economic downturn.